MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ## Do I need to make any changes on my client to maintain connectivity?

-There are no code or application changes required on client side. if you follow our certificate update recommendation below, you'll still be able to continue to connect as long as **BaltimoreCyberTrustRoot certificate isn't removed** from the combined CA certificate. **We recommend to not remove the BaltimoreCyberTrustRoot from your combined CA certificate until further notice to maintain connectivity.**
+There are no code or application changes required on client side.
+If you follow our certificate update recommendation below, you'll still be able to continue to connect as long as **BaltimoreCyberTrustRoot certificate isn't removed** from the combined CA certificate. **We recommend to not remove the BaltimoreCyberTrustRoot from your combined CA certificate until further notice to maintain connectivity.**

 ## Do I need to make any changes to client certificates